aktau/aktau.github.com/content/posts/2013-08-07-makefile-for-modern-c-programming.md

 executable.

-In make, there are often quite a few ways to achieve the same thing, adding to the confusing.
+In make, there are often quite a few ways to achieve the same thing, adding to the confusion.
 For debug and release builds, I personally went for something really simple, expanding our last example: